MLB's postseason is on the way, but first, a photo finish for the NL wild-card race awaits Monday

 Many of baseball's recent rule changes are still in effect during the postseason, including the pitch clock, a ban on extreme infield shifts and a limit to how many times a pitcher can disengage from the rubber.
 The pitch clock has been a huge change for the sport and widely celebrated, cutting game times by about a half-hour.

-There is one rule that won’t make the postseason cut: the so-called “ghost runner” in extra innings.
+There is one rule that doesn't make the postseason cut: the so-called “ghost runner” in extra innings.

 During the MLB regular season, if a game goes to extra innings, a runner is placed at second base to start the 10th inning when each team bats.
 That won’t happen in the postseason.
 Extra innings will be played just like the previous nine.